View Jason Ramus's Obituary on TheDay.com and share memories

 |

-Enfield - Jason Michael Ramus, 38, of Enfield and formerly of New London, entered eternal life on June 28, 2019.
-He was born Feb.
-24, 1981, in New London, the son of Karen Cannamela Henry of New London and the late Gary Ramus.
+Born in New London, Jason graduated from Montville High School and lived in this area before moving to Enfield six years ago.
+He loved to fish, cook, was an avid Red Rox and Jets fan, and an overall sports enthusiast.
+Jason was on the Board of the Enfield Little League where he was also a coach.
+He was very proud of his Italian heritage, and had a great love for his family and for the City of New London.

+He was a devoted father and a loving husband, and brought much laughter and joy to all that he touched.
+He was predeceased by his father, Gary Ramus.
+He leaves his wife, Sarah M. Humphries; a son, Joseph M. Ramus of Enfield; his mother, Karen (Cannamela) Henry of Waterford; a brother, Kevin Z. Henry of Waterford; a half-sister, Kasey Lawlor of Norwich; his cousins, Adam Toolan and his wife Brooke of Oakdale, Ashley Toolan of Calif.; his aunt and her husband, Joanne and James Bargmann of Waterford; his uncle and his wife, Mark and Evelyn Cannamela of Preston; and all the Ramus and Humphries Families.

-His family will receive relatives and friends on Wednesday from 9:30 to 11:30 a.m. at the Impellitteri-Malia Funeral Home, 84 Montauk Ave., New London, followed by a Mass of Christian burial at noon at St. Joseph Church, New London.
+Calling hours are from 9:30 to 11:30 a.m.
+Wednesday at the Impellitteri-Malia Funeral Home, 84 Montauk Avenue, New London, followed by a Mass at 12 p.m. in St. Joseph's Church, at the corner of Squire Lane and Montauk Avenue.
+The burial will be private.

+In lieu of flowers, donations may be made to the family to help with funeral expenses.